nadirkerem/express-server-application/README.md

 ## Overview

-Developed as part of the Per Scholas Software Engineering Program, this repository contains an Express application for managing tasks.
-It provides functionalities to view, add, edit, and delete tasks through a user-friendly web interface.
+Developed as part of the Per Scholas Software Engineering Program, this repository features an Express application primarily serving as a RESTful API for task management.
+It includes endpoints for managing tasks, users, and comments.
+Additionally, the application provides a basic web interface for listing all tasks and adding new tasks, showcasing practical use of Pug as a template engine.

 ## Features